 Csrss virus distribution ways

 Software bundling is a widespread practice among the virus developers.
-Users who hack the programs to make them usable without purchasing a license approve any offer to include another program to the pack, because they are gaining money in such a way.
+Users who hack the programs to make them usable without purchasing a license approve any offer to include another program in the pack because they are gaining money in such a way.
 Check precisely the installation window for signs like “Advanced installation settings” or so.
 The ability to switch off the malware installation often hides under such items.

 How can I know that the csrss process is a legit or malicious one?